Julia 17 (2018). 96 minutes. Directed by Andreea Boyer. Featuring Andreea Boyer, Wolfgang Flatz, and Ulli Lommel.

 While many scenes seemed unnecessarily drawn out, there were other moments in the film in which we get a glimpse of the filmmaker that Boyer has the potential to become as she continues to hone her craft over time.
 One scene that I really enjoyed comes when Julia reunites with her mother after being abandoned and confronts her.
 In response, Julia’s mother unleashes a cleaning frenzy that turns into interpretive dance.
 We see Julia’s mother grasping her hair, rolling around on the floor, and climbing up a ladder, all to the tune of the music playing in the background.
 Her emotional outburst was compelling and really captured the character’s feelings in this difficult time.

 Another benefit of being a more experienced director is that you learn to really value character development.
 Boyer will eventually finetune that aspect of her storytelling.
 For now, some of the characters could have been better drawn in order to connect with audiences.
 One example of this is Julia’s “Hacker boyfriend.”
 He plays a large role in the film by taking Julia on a journey to find the mother that abandoned her, yet we never find out anything about him—not even his name.
 I understand that the primary focus of the film is Julia, but without any sort of development for the secondary characters, they seemed more like tropes instead of actual people.
 As Boyer continues her filmmaking career, I trust that she will spend more time on having each character be well developed in her film.

 I’m glad that Boyer chose to tackle such sensitive topics, and I believe that as her filmmaking evolves, she will be able to narrow the scope of her story and craft characters that are more clearly drawn out.
-She is a talented filmmaker who over time will continue to finetune her style and will develop a powerful voice.
+She is a talented filmmaker who over time will continue to finetune her style and develop a powerful voice.
 I look forward to engaging with her future projects.